nicolgit/blast/README.md

 ![blast!](images/icon-v01.png)
-# Blast👮👮‍♀️
+# 💥 Blast 💥
 your passwords: safe and sound.

 # What is Blast?
 Blast is an open-source password and secrets keeper developed in Flutter.
 It can be used on Android, iOS, Windows, Web, Linux, and Mac.
+It stores your passwords in an encrypted file, allowing you to remember only one password (the "master password") instead of all the username/password combinations that you use.

 You can find latest web version at https://blast.duckiesfarm.com